amarpan/how-to-create-a-github-profile/README.md

 | View Counter | A running counter of how many times your GitHub profile has been visited | ![](https://visitor-badge.glitch.me/badge?page_id=amarpan.amarpan) | `![](https://visitor-badge.glitch.me/badge?page_id=<your-github-username>.<repo-name>)`

 ## Conclusion
 Today, we learned how to customize our GitHub profiles so visitors can immediately get a sense of our abilities and skillsets.
-Next step - get creative with the order,layout, and theming to make it unique.
+Next step - get creative with the order, layout, and theming to make it unique.